Opportunities From: Golden Harvest Food Bank

 If you have a group larger than 5, please sign up under the Group Opportunities or email volunteers@goldenharvest.org

-Program: Master's Table Soup Kitchen
+Program: The Master's Table Community Kitchen

 Opportunity Type: Volunteer